1756 - British operation on the Malabar Coast

 The main campaign took place from January to May 1756

-The pirate Tulaji Angre (also known as Tollagee Angria), a former Mahratta admiral who had thrown off his allegiance, had gradually extended his authority from the small island stronghold of Severndroog (present-day Suvarnadurg) over a large stretch of the Mahratta Coast, which included the town and port of Gheriah (present-day Vijaydurg).
-His ships were feared by the natives of India, by European traders and by the East India Company.
+The pirate Tulaji Angre (also known as Tollagee Angria), a former Maratha admiral who had thrown off his allegiance, had gradually extended his authority from the small island stronghold of Severndroog (present-day Suvarnadurg) over a large stretch of the Maratha Coast, which included the town and port of Gheriah (present-day Vijaydurg).
+The natives of India, European traders and the East India Company all feared his ships.

 Description of events

-In the morning of February 13, Watson summoned the garrison and was refused; whereupon the bombardment was again recommenced.
-At length a flag of truce was hung out and an offer of submission was made; but, as it was not complete and unconditional, fire was renewed.
+In the morning of February 13, Rear-Admiral Watson summoned Angre's brother-in-law to deliver Gheriah within an hour otherwise he would launch an attack and that no quarter should be expected.
+Angre's brother asked for a delay until the following morning to get Angre's permission.
+Watson rejected this request.
+Around 4:00 p.m., Watson renewed the bombardment and within 30 minutes, the garrison slung out a flag of truce and an offer of submission was made; but, as it was not complete and unconditional, fire was renewed.
 The governor then surrendered unconditionally.
 The garrison consisted of about 300 men but more than 2,000 men were defending the fort before its capitulation.

 On the morning of February 14, Clive marched into the place.
 Not more than 20 men were killed and wounded on the British side in the affair.
 The victors found in the fortress 250 iron and brass guns of all sizes, 6 brass mortars, and a large quantity of stores and ammunition, besides about £100,000 sterling in rupees and £30,000 worth of valuables.
 Ten British and three Dutchmen, who had been enslaved by Angre, were released.
-The pirate fleet which was burnt at Gheriah consisted of one ship, 8 grabs or galleys, and a large number of armed row-boats called gallivats.
+The pirate fleet which was burnt at Gheriah consisted of one ship, 8 grabs (a type of ship common on the Malabar Coast (south-western coast of the Indian subcontinent) combining an indigenous hull form with a pointed prow, with or without a bowsprit, and European rigging on two to three masts), and a large number of gallivats (a type of small armed boat with sails and oars common on the Malabar Coast).

 In the beginning of April, Watson's squadron returned to Bombay and refitted.

-At the end of April, Watson departed from the Coast of Malabar (south-western coast of India), leaving some 300 men of the East India Company's troops along with 300 sepoys and 3 or 4 armed vessels to defend the place.
+At the end of April, Watson departed from the Coast of Malabar, leaving some 300 men of the East India Company's troops along with 300 Sepoys and 3 or 4 armed vessels to defend the place.

 On May 14, Watson's squadron arrived off Fort St. David.